masciugo/genealogy/README.md

 ## Description

 Genealogy is a ruby gem library which extend ActiveRecord::Base class with familiar relationships capabilities in order to build and query genealogies.
 If records of your model need to be linked and act as they were individuals of a big family just add two parents column to its table (i.e.: *father_id* and *mother_id*) and make your model to *:has_parents*.
 This macro will provide your model with the two fundamental self-join associations, *father* and *mother*, whose everything depend on.
 Genealogy takes inspiration from the simple [linkage file format](http://www.helsinki.fi/~tsjuntun/autogscan/pedigreefile.html) which represent genealogies in terms of set of trios: *individual_id*, *father_id*, *mother_id*.
 Basically the only **primitive** familiar relationships are associations father and mother, all others like grandparents, siblings or offspring are **derived**.
-This means that all methods in charge of update the genealogy (adding/removing relatives) will end up to use the fundamental method `add/remove_parent` to the right records
+This means that all methods in charge of alter the genealogy (adding/removing relatives) will end up to use the fundamental method `add/remove_parent` applied to the right records.

 ## Installation